 The Medieval and Renaissance Studies Program at Barnard College is pleased to announce the following conference:

-The Total Library: Aspirations for Complete Knowledge in the Middle Ages and Renaissance
+The struggle against internal division in the Middle Ages and Renaissance

 REGISTRATION AND FULL SCHEDULE CAN BE FOUND HERE:

 Please note that registration is free but required.
-All those who register will receive, in early December, links to attend the Zoom sessions.
+All those who register will receive a link to attend the Zoom sessions.